Francisco-software-engineer/AtualizaProduto-Core/README.md

 # AtualizaProduto-Core
-## Hexagonal Architecture - Basic sample to update some tables
+## Hexagonal Architecture - basic sample to update some tables